alejandrogarin/ADGCoreDataKit/README.md

 #### So?

-When creating, updating, deleting and finding objects I just want see CoreData as a DAO with useful methods to interact with.
+When creating, updating, deleting and finding objects I just want to see CoreData as a DAO with useful methods to interact with.
 Once I have the data I can return DTOs or just simple dictionaries to the application.

 #### How do I do that?

-In the app I create an asyncronous data access "layer".
+In the app I normally create an asyncronous data access "layer".
 This layer basically hides the implementation details of how the data is stored.
 It could be CoreData, a remote rest service, local text files, anything.
+This library is to use CoreData so I have a CoreData DAO where I can interact with the data.

 #### Quick example?